hegl0027/Mayo-BaseCamp/README.md

   ```

 ##Setup

+### Getting the source code and installing dependencies
 Clone or download the repo and `npm install` the dependencies in the web project root directory.
 - Command Line:
   ```